mieradi/gql-postgres/README.md

 DEV_URL="your dev URL" // usually http://localhost:4000
 ```

-`npm i` to install
+Head to the root of the project and run `npm i` to install

+Once installed, run `npm start` to fire up the server.
+You should see a message saying that your server is running at `http://localhost:4000/graphql`;

-Head to `http://localhost:4000/graphql` and run the following
+Head to `http://localhost:4000/graphql` and play around!